eddyluursema/modeltrain/ArduinoCourse/README.md

 # ![English flag](../images/gb.gif)English

 In this course a universal DCC decoder for signals and switches is build step by step.
 This course is to encourage everyone to start loving the Arduino platform to be used in model railroad automation.
-These are the examples:
+These are the examples (work in progress):

 * [Blinking LED](#01_BlinkingLED)
 * [Blinking LED code quality](#02_BlinkingLEDcodequality)